How do I request Telka's services?"

 "How do I know if Telka can help me?"

-Because solution-focused, cognitive-behavioral therapy is not for everyone, Telka will ask questions to determine if her services are your best treatment fit.
+Telka's approach is goal directed.
+People who are interested in feeling better, making changes, improving insight and becoming the best version of themselves will do well with Telka's goal directed approach.
+People who "just want someone to talk to"....perhaps meeting weekly for years, with no particular goal in mind, will prefer to find a support focused, long term therapist.
+Because Telka's solution-focused, cognitive-behavioral approach is not for everyone, she will ask questions to determine if her services are your best treatment fit.
 If she is not able to give your service request the time and attention you deserve, she will do her best to recommend other options to meet your needs.
 Due to time limitations, Telka no longer accepts new clients who request evening or weekend appointments.
 She currently refers out requests for geriatric, child, adolescent and family therapy.
 She is no longer providing services for chronic, long-term conditions, legal testimony, criminal activity or those struggling with active addictions.

 "Will Telka work with my teenager?"